Victopia/php-node/README.md

 This framework aims to provide simple select and upsert upon a database, seamlessly manipulating data across virtual (JSON encoded) columns and rational columns.

-This project is more a prove of concept than production use, I made this for an easy code transition for my team from MySQL to MongoDB.

 Some of the ideas might seems irrational, feel free to discuss every tiny bit in the project.

 ## Usage